markfloryan/dsa2/courselogistics/index.md

 - **Breadth matters more than depth**: Note that passing MORE modules is amost always better than increasing a passing module from *pass* to *high pass*.
 For example, if you have 7 modules passed (2 of which are high-pass).
 Then passing a new module will raise your grade to a *B-*, while raising an old module to high-pass will raise your grade to only a *C+*.
 - **Depth starts to matter more once you reach a B-**: Once you reach a grade of *B-*, getting the modules to the high-pass level matters more.
+- **UPDATE: 11/15/22** - Everybody earns one free high-pass (module 8).
+Make sure to take this into account when calculating your grade.

 | Letter Grade | Modules Passed | Modules High-Pass |
 |:--------------:|:---:|:---:|